-- Nine rounds of US-Soviet non-proliferation consultations 0 completed.
+- o Nine rounds of US-Soviet non-proliferation consultations completed.
 Next round planned for Washington in January.
-Consultations generally productive and non-confrontational. - Soviets have presented us a draft for bilateral agreement to 0 combat nuclear terrorism that addresses the wrong issues. - We have proposed more practical ways to cooperate to combat 0 nuclear terrorism.
+Consultations generally productive and non-confrontational. - o Soviets have presented us a draft for bilateral agreement to combat nuclear terrorism that addresses the wrong issues. - o We have proposed more practical ways to cooperate to combat nuclear terrorism.

-International Atomic Energy Agency (IAEA) II.
+II.
+International Atomic Energy Agency (IAEA)

-- Both US and USSR are strong supporters of IAEA. - Partly for propaganda (and to counter the Chernobyl disaster), Soviets have made their contribution to IAEA early, while US contributions are reduced and late, due to Congressionally-imposed reductions. - We expect Soviets to urge prompt and full US payment.
-0 - We view IAEA as high priority and will continue strong support within appropriations limits.
+- o Both US and USSR are strong supporters of IAEA. - o Partly for propaganda (and to counter the Chernobyl disaster), Soviets have made their contribution to IAEA early, while US contributions are reduced and late, due to Congressionally-imposed reductions. - o We expect Soviets to urge prompt and full US payment. - o We view IAEA as high priority and will continue strong support within appropriations limits.